Are Thrift Stores Non-Profit? Are They Actually Charitable?

 Non-profit thrift stores use their income to pay off operation expenses, taxes, and administration fees.
 After that, a portion of the revenue might be reinvested in expanding their operations.
 Whatever is left is spent on charitable causes.

-If you buy intending to support charity, you must be careful in selecting thrift stores, even within the non-profit category.
+If you’re shopping with the intent to support charity, you must be careful in selecting thrift stores, even within the non-profit category.
 Some thrift stores reinvest the most significant chunk of their profit in their stores and leave pennies for charitable causes.
 This gives them their non-profit and social consciousness badges on a technicality.

 To prevent such disproportionate reinvestment, many thrift stores have a policy regarding the percentage of proceeds that go to charity.
 Such stores are the best to donate to.

 The for-profit category remains undiscussed.
 According to Value Village’s own statement, an emerging thrift store franchise, donating to its thrift stores does not support any non-profit.
-Value Village is not the only for-profit thrift store, so you must do your due diligence before donating to a second-hand store or buying from it with the intention to promote charity and local causes.
+Value Village is not the only for-profit thrift store, so you must do your due diligence before donating to a second-hand store or buying from it with the intention of promoting charity and local causes.

 How Can I Make Sure a Thrift Store Supports Charity?